 We left England with just a suitcase each and a backpack at the end of May 2015 and flew out to Holland to start our little adventure.
 We’d decided to spend a few months in Europe quietly adjusting to our new life before heading out to the other side of the world in September.
 So a month living with Airbnb hosts in Holland, Germany and Austria followed by a few days back in the UK then off to Australia.

 We then had 3 months in Australia and another 3 months in New Zealand before returning via Singapore to England in the middle of March 2016.

 A few days visiting friends and family and catching up seemed to flash past quickly and we found ourselves back at London Gatwick airport ready to fly off again.
 This time it was west to the United States and Canada.

 We had 3 months travelling around the USA and then spent another 5 months travelling across Canada until we returned to the UK in December.

 Canada was absolutely brilliant and the US was equally great.
 We loved San Francisco, Boston and especially Chicago but our time in Vancouver, Victoria and Whistler was fantastic.
 The whole trip across both countries was immense and we’ll never forget it.

 We had a change of pace and direction in 2017 when we decided to try housesitting and registered on the TrustedHouseSitters site to see how it went.
 We planned to try a few sits around the UK and also do a few working stays as there are so many places that we still haven’t seen at home.
 Well it was a massive success.
 We spent the whole year housesitting and working all over England, Scotland and Ireland and absolutely loved the lifestyle.
-More of that next year hopefully but our next is a return to New Zealand.
-Can’t wait.
+More of that next year hopefully but currently we’ve returned to New Zealand for a three month adventure.

 So far so good.